-An alternate path to a high school diploma is the GED or HiSet high school equivalency.
-After completing First Step, students are placed with qualified instructors in math and reading.
-These classes prepare students to successfully complete the necessary tests.
+An alternate path to a high school diploma is the high school equivalency (GED, HiSET).
+After completing First Step or upon movement in the program, students are placed with qualified instructors for math/science and reading/language/social studies classes to prepare for the official exams.
 Online classes are available for those who qualify.

-The Transition Academy
+The Transitions Academy

 The Transitions Academy provides adults who have mild intellectual disabilities with the opportunity to continue their education by increasing skills in math, reading, and technology.
-This program also uses hands-on learning to strengthen soft skills that prepare students for work and other post-secondary programs.
+This program also uses hands-on learning in career exploration to prepare students for work and other post-secondary programs.